A Path For Every Soul

 Verbum Weekly

-Receive a short Sunday reflection on the coming Mass readings, paired with a word from the saints, a line from the Catechism, and one small practice for the week.
-Two minutes of Scripture every Sunday morning.
+A brief Sunday reflection on the coming Mass readings, joined to a word from the saints, a line from the Catechism, and one small practice for the week.

 Always free.
-One email per week.
-Unsubscribe anytime.
+One email each week.
+Unsubscribe at any time.

 Your address is never shared or sold.
 Sola Verbum Dei Co.